zephyrproject-rtos/zephyr/doc/develop/test/twister.rst

   CI)
 - Option to specify your own list of default platforms overriding what upstream defines.
-- Ability to override `build_onl_all` options used in some testscases.
+- Ability to override `build_onl_all` options used in some testcases.
-  This will treat tests or sample as any other just build for default platforms you specify in the configuation file or on the command line.
+  This will treat tests or sample as any other just build for default platforms you specify in the configuration file or on the command line.
 - Ignore some logic in twister to expand platform coverage in cases where default platforms are not in scope.